LaubPlusCo/LaubPlusCo.Common.ContentSearch/README.md

 # ContentSearch PopulateSolrSchema
-Processors for extending the Sitecore's contentSearch.PopulateSolrSchema pipeline to ensure all installed languages in Sitecore are added to the solr managed schema.
+Common extensions to Sitecore contentSearch.
+Hereunder PopulateSolrSchema pipeline processors to ensure that all installed languages in Sitecore are added to the solr managed schema.